MicrosoftDocs/learn/learn-pr/azure/manage-performance-availability-azure-cosmos-db-postgresql/includes/3-exercise-scale-and-rebalance-data.md

 As Woodgrove Bank expands its customer base, the database needs to scale.
-For this exercise, we'll create an Azure Cosmos DB for PostgreSQL instance with the following setup:
+For this exercise, we create an Azure Cosmos DB for PostgreSQL instance with the following setup:

 * One coordinator node, with 4 vCores and 0.5 TiB of storage
 * Two worker nodes, each with 4 vCores and 0.5 TiB of storage

-We'll create the users table and load the data.
-Once we have the data loaded, we'll add another worker node.
-Then, we'll use the Shard rebalancer.
+We create a `payment_users` table and load the data.
+Once we have the data loaded, we add another worker node.
+Then, we use the Shard rebalancer.
 Finally, we'll rebalance the data to take advantage of the new worker node.

 ## Create an Azure Cosmos DB for PostgreSQL database